erickouassi/Functions/wordpress.md

 Protect wordpress against malicious URL requests
 This snippet is great for the security to protect wordpress against malicious URL requests.
+Credit link [here](https://wp-snippet.com/snippets/protect-wordpress-against-malicious-url-requests/)

 Instructions
 Add this to your functions.php file.